 Volunteers will be needed to serve and clean-up.
 If you are available and interested in helping please contact

 Monday to Friday, 9:00 am - 4:00 pm

 Together we can make life easier for our neighbours.

 Clean-up help is needed in the kitchen at the Drop-in Centre.
-If you are available to help during weekday afternoons, please contact Corey, the Drop-in Manager, at 250-564-7871 or come in to the Drop-in Centre to get further information.
+If you are available to help during weekday afternoons, please contact the Drop-in Coordinator, at 250-564-7871 or come in to the Drop-in Centre to get further information.